GregRos/doddle/README.md

 Here are some of its features:

-- 🪞 One consistent API shared between **sync and async iterables**.
+- 🪞 One consistent API shared between sync and async iterables.

-- 🤏 **Tiny bundle size**, without compromising user experience.
+- 🤏 Tiny bundle size, without compromising user experience.

-- 🔥 Packed with operators from the **best APIs in software**.
+- 🔥 Packed with operators from the best APIs in software.

-- 🤗 Strongly typed and extensively validated.
+- 🛡️ Strongly typed and extensively validated.

 It’s inspired by popular libraries like LINQ, lodash, and rxjs.